Simple ideas and tips to stay fit, look great, eat well, and enjoy a lovely holiday home!

 And if we’re going to plan ahead, let’s cover a variety of holiday-related potential pain points, ladies, and do it right!
 Topics like Christmas decor trends for 2019, dressing up for a holiday soiree, the tastiest recipes, and of course, taking care of ourselves throughout this hectic time of year.

-I’ve created four categories, the four F’s, that will be the foundation for this series of posts for the next seven weeks.
-That will take us through Thanksgiving and up to the week before Christmas.
+I’ve created four categories, the four F’s, that will be the foundation for this series of holiday celebration ideas for the next several weeks.

 What are those fabulous F’s?